jerydam/HealFi/README.md

 ### 4. Earn Health Support Tokens (HST)
 - **What You Do**: Keep saving or repay loans on time.
-- **What You Get**: You’ll earn Health Support Tokens (HST)—digital rewards you can use to pay for healthcare or swap for cUSD.
+- **What You Get**: You’ll earn Health Support Tokens (HST)—digital rewards you can use to pay for healthcare or swap for USDT.
 - **Why It’s Awesome**: It’s like getting a thank-you for being responsible, and it builds your reputation in the HealFi community.

 ### 5. Have a Say with Community Voting